 - Permanent service on site for system commissioning and support, plus training of Surveyors, Site Engineers and Operators.

-In terms of performance, the VMT engineers on site agreed that with the newly developed TUnIS Navigation Roadheader software being used for the first time (it was previously SLS software), the project was more of a fear than a challenge.
+In terms of performance, the VMT engineers on site agreed that with the newly developed TUnIS Navigation Roadheader software being used for the first time, the project was a real challenge.
 However, in the event, it was proven that the programmers had completed a great job to deliver the software before the start of tunnelling.

 In terms of the new hardware, previous hardware used on Roadheaders had become obsolete, and needed to be updated.
 The extreme environment in tunnels and the continual vibration of the excavation machines had to be accounted for and again to date all hardware has proven to be most reliable.